aws-samples/mainframe-data-utilities/README.md

 - **extract-ebcdic-to-ascii.py** uses the JSON parameter file to slice a fixed length EBCDIC file, unpack its contents and write them to an ASCII file.

-- **ebcdic** is the main library that handles the encoding transformation logic.
+- **ebcdic.py** is the main library that handles the encoding transformation logic.

+- **copybook.py** is the main library that generates a Python dictionary from COBOL copybooks.

 ## Status